 - How you can best plan your spending in the future.

-The Swinford & District Credit Union Top Tips for Managing Your Money in 2014 are;
+The Swinford & District Credit Union Top Tips for Managing Your Money are;

-For smart phone users please download our app called My BudgetBuddy – it’s simple, it’s effective and it’s free!
+- Budgeting Tools – For smart phone users please download the app called My BudgetBuddy – it’s simple, it’s effective and it’s free!